xBis7/xBis7/README.md

 <br></br>

-  Undergraduate student at University of Peloponnese.
-Passionate about coding and learning new technologies.
+  I mainly focus on backend work.
+I'm very passionate about software engineering and always eager to learn new technologies.
   <br></br>
   Feel free to contact me for
   <li>help</li>